 - Some introverts are neither empaths nor highly sensitive people

-- Introversion is a well-studied personality trait that’s separate from both of the others
+- Introversion is a well-studied personality trait that’s separate from the other two.

-Empaths are people who are extremely aware of the emotions of those around them.
-To an empath, this doesn’t just feel like “noticing” others’ feelings; the experience is one of actually absorbing their emotions.
-It’s as if you’re feeling their emotions with them.
+Here’s what that looks like.
+Empaths would say they’re not just “noticing” others’ feelings; the experience is often one of absorbing their emotions.
+It’s as if empaths feel others’ emotions right alongside them.
 And, according to Dr. Judith Orloff, author of The Empath’s Survival Guide, this may even include physical symptoms.
-When overwhelmed with stressful emotions, empaths might experience panic attacks, depression, chronic fatigue, and physical symptoms that defy traditional medical diagnosis, she writes.
+When overwhelmed with stressful emotions, empaths may experience panic attacks, depression, chronic fatigue, and physical symptoms that defy traditional medical diagnosis, she writes.

 For empaths, this ability is both a gift and a curse.
-It can be hard because many empaths feel that they cannot “turn it off,” or it takes them years to develop ways to turn it down when needed.
-As a result, an empath can find themselves going from perfectly happy to overwhelmed with stress, anxiety, or other feelings simply because someone else walked into the room.
+It can be hard because many empaths feel they cannot “turn it off,” or it takes them years to develop ways to turn it down when needed.
+As a result, empaths can find themselves going from perfectly happy to overwhelmed with stress, anxiety, or other feelings simply because someone else walked into the room.

 At the same time, an empath’s ability to absorb feelings is their greatest strength.
 It allows them to understand others and connect deeply with them.
 It’s also what makes them extraordinary caretakers, friends, and partners — especially when others understand and appreciate their gift.

 Similar to HSPs, empaths also have highly tuned senses, strong intuitive abilities, and can need time alone to decompress, according to Orloff.

 - Empaths can be introverts or extroverts